bhouston/behave-graph/README.md

 This library, while small, contains a nearly complete implementation of behavior graphs.

-### Features:
+### Features

-- **Customizable** While this library contains a lot of nodes, you do not have to expose all of them.
+* **Customizable** While this library contains a lot of nodes, you do not have to expose all of them.
 For example, just because this supports for-loops and state, does not mean you have to register that node type as being available.
-- **Type Safe** This library is implemented in TypeScript and fully makes use of its type safety features.
+* **Type Safe** This library is implemented in TypeScript and fully makes use of its type safety features.
-- **Small** This is a very small library with no external dependencies.
+* **Small** This is a very small library with no external dependencies.
-- **Simple** This library is implemented in a forward fashion without unnecessary complexity.
+* **Simple** This library is implemented in a forward fashion without unnecessary complexity.
-- **High Performance** Currently in performance testing, the library achieves over 2M node executions per second.
+* **High Performance** Currently in performance testing, the library achieves over 2M node executions per second.

-### Node Types:
+### Node Types

-- **Events** You can implement arbitrary events that start execution: Start, Tick
+* **Events** You can implement arbitrary events that start execution: Start, Tick
-- **Actions** You can implement actions that trigger animations, scene scene variations, or update internal state: Log
+* **Actions** You can implement actions that trigger animations, scene scene variations, or update internal state: Log
-- **Logic** You can do arithmetic, trigonometry as well as vector operations and string manipulation: Add, Subtract, Multiply, Divide, Pow, Exp, Log, Log2, Log10, Min, Max, Round, Ceil, Floor, Sign, Abs, Trunc, Sqrt, Negate, And, Or, Not, ==, >, >=, <, <=, isNan, isInfinity, concat, includes.
+* **Logic** You can do arithmetic, trigonometry as well as vector operations and string manipulation: Add, Subtract, Multiply, Divide, Pow, Exp, Log, Log2, Log10, Min, Max, Round, Ceil, Floor, Sign, Abs, Trunc, Sqrt, Negate, And, Or, Not, ==, >, >=, <, <=, isNan, isInfinity, concat, includes.
-- **Queries** You can query the state from the system.
+* **Queries** You can query the state from the system.
-- **Flow Control** Control execution flow using familiar structures: Branch, Delay, Debounce, Throttle, FlipFlop, Sequence, Gate, MultiGate, DoOnce, DoN, ForLoop
+* **Flow Control** Control execution flow using familiar structures: Branch, Delay, Debounce, Throttle, FlipFlop, Sequence, Gate, MultiGate, DoOnce, DoN, ForLoop
-- **Variables** You can create, set and get variable values.
+* **Variables** You can create, set and get variable values.
-- **Custom Events** You can create, listen to and trigger custom events.
+* **Custom Events** You can create, listen to and trigger custom events.

 ### Designed for Integration into Other Systems